The benefits of being Turkish: Tier 1 Entrepreneur v the Ankara Agreement

 There are many specified evidence requirements for leave as an Entrepreneur, including a detailed business plan and bank statements showing investment funds as well as maintenance funds dated within 31 days of the date of application.

 After living in the UK as a Tier 1 (Entrepreneur) for up to a maximum of 3 years and 4 months (40 months), it is possible to make an application for extension for 2 years.
 At this stage, it is again necessary to provide evidence of running a genuine business, that there has been a genuine investment of the money into the business, and a genuine intention to continue to operate the business.

 After 5 years in this category applicants can apply for settlement (ILR), and would need to pass the Life in the UK test.
 There is an additional requirement of job creation which does not exist for Ankara business persons.
 Entrepreneurs must create the equivalent of at least 2 new full-time jobs (30 hours per week) for members of the settled population for at least 12 months.
 (See blog post here on equivalence.)
 Entrepreneurs may be absent from the UK for up to 180 days and still qualify for permanent residence.

 The Ankara requirements are easier to meet than those of the Tier 1 (Entrepreneur) at each stage, and particularly settlement – it does not require the Life in the UK test to be passed, and there is no English language requirement, or minimum capital requirements, or any need to create jobs.
 However, both routes offer routes for business persons to live within the UK, and require evidence of genuine businesses.

-For advice and assistance with either an Ankara agreement application or appeal, or a Tier 1 (Entrepreneur) application or extension application, please contact our immigration barristers and immigration lawyers on 0203 617 9173 or e-mail firstname.lastname@example.org
+For advice and assistance with either an Ankara agreement application or appeal, or a Tier 1 (Entrepreneur) extension application, please contact our immigration barristers and immigration lawyers on 0203 617 9173 or e-mail firstname.lastname@example.org